MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-KT-Module3.md

 6. Revisit and look forward.

-#### Exploratory data analysis {-}

-At the end of this module, you should understand how to calculate a summary statistic and plot a single categorical variable.

-* Notation for a sample proportion: $\hat{p}$

-* Notation for a population proportion: $\pi$

-* Types of plots for a single categorical variable:

-    * Frequency bar plot

-    * Relative frequency bar plot

-#### Inference {-}

-We will use simulation-based methods **to find evidence of an effect by finding a p-value** and **estimating how large the effect is by creating a confidence interval** in the one proportion (one categorical variable) scenario.

-These are steps 4 and 5 from the steps of the statistical investigation process.

 ### Vocabulary

+* **Summary measure**: a numerical quantity that summarizes data.
+Summary measures covered in STAT 216 include: single proportion, difference in proportions, single mean, paired mean difference, difference in means, correlation, and slope of a regression line.

+    * For a single categorical variable, a proportion is calculated.

 * **Summary statistic (point estimate)**: the value of a numerical summary measure computed from _sample_ data.

-    * Summary measures covered in STAT 216 include: single proportion, difference in proportions, single mean, paired mean difference, difference in means, correlation, and slope of a regression line.

-    * For a single categorical variable, a proportion is calculated.

     * To interpret in context include: